 Trash...it goes IN the BIN!

 New rules for residential garbage collection took effect on Aug.
 1, 2016.
 These new ordinances require all garbage taken to the curb on collection day... be IN A BIN!
 Waste Pro will pickup two garbage bins each collection day and unlimited recycling.
 Residents may add a second bin if necessary.
 They are available from Waste Pro ($75) or a comparable bin may be purchased from a hardware store.
 Resident-purchased bins must be square with a hinged-lid and compatible with Waste Pro's automated trucks.
 All garbage must be bagged and IN A BIN.

 - Everything must be IN A BIN.
 Trash bags, extra garbage cans, etc. outside of THE BIN will not be collected.

 - There is a two-garbage bin limit.
 Bins must be compatible with Waste Pro's automated trucks.

-- Residents with items that will not fit IN THE BIN, must call Waste Pro to schedule a pickup (386) 574-0723.
+- Residents with items that will not fit IN THE BIN, must call Waste Pro to schedule a pickup (386) 574-0723 prior to placing out for pick up.

 - Lids on all garbage bins must be closed.